 - You (and your spouse if you file a joint return) cannot be claimed as a dependent or qualifying child on anyone else's return, AND

-- You (or your spouse if you file a joint return) are between 25 and 65 years old at the end of the tax year, usually Dec.
+- You (or your spouse if you file a joint return) are at least age 25 but under age 65 years old at the end of the tax year, usually Dec.
 31.

 If your filing status is married filing separately, you are ineligible to claim EITC.